cyber-shah/academics-neu/6740-networks/notes/Lecture 3 - Tools.md

 1. The port scanner sends requests to a range of port numbers and waits for responses, classifying each port based on the response it receives.
 2. Open ports will acknowledge the request, closed ports will reject it, and a filtered port won't send any response at all.
 3. When executed with malicious intent, this becomes a port scanning attack.

+### Whois
+	- The Whois database via Internic (now managed by ICANN) is a publicly-available starting point for obtaining information about domain registrations, including contacts, name servers, and more.
+    - Detailed information can be queried from the registrar, providing entries such as contacts, postal addresses, name servers, and email details.

+#####  1. What can be extracted?
+    - Contacts associated with domain registration.
+    - Name servers and their details.
+    - Email addresses and their formats.
+##### 2. How can it be exploited or why must it be protected?
+    - Email addresses may be targeted for phishing attacks.
+    - Contact details could be used for social engineering.
+    - Understanding name servers may aid in identifying potential vulnerabilities.

+### Intrusive Scans and Probes
+#### From Insecure Modems to Insecure Access Points:
+- **Historical Perspective:**
+    - In the past, techniques like War Dialers (ToneLoc, THC-Scan), Demon Dialers, and Rogue RAS were used to exploit insecure modems.
+    - Today, the focus has shifted to War Driving, where rogue and insecure Wireless Access Points are identified and exploited using tools like NetStumbler, Wellenreiter, kismet, and ESSID-Jack.
+- **Tools and Techniques:**
+    - Detection tools such as high-gain antennas, NetStumbler, Wellenreiter, and ESSID-Jack are employed to identify rogue wireless access points.
+- **Examples:**
+    - War Driving involves detecting RF signals up to 2 km away using high-gain antennas and specialized tools.
+#### Determine if a Networked Host is Alive:
+- **Techniques:**
+    - ICMP (Ping, Echo Request/Reply) Sweeps.
+    - TCP/UDP Packet Sweeps (commonly known as "TCP Ping").
+- **Defenses:**
+    - Configure firewalls and border routers to limit ICMP and UDP traffic to specific systems.
+    - Implement monitoring with Intrusion Detection Systems (IDS).
+#### Why do we need to defend against it?
+1. **Prevent Unauthorized Reconnaissance:**
+    - Attackers often perform host-alive checks as part of reconnaissance to identify potential targets.
+Defending against these sweeps helps thwart unauthorized information gathering about the network.
+2. **Security through Obscurity:**
+    - Limiting the information exposed to ICMP and UDP/TCP sweeps follows the principle of "Security through Obscurity."
+By restricting the visibility of networked hosts, organizations reduce the likelihood of being targeted based on known information.
+3. **Avoid Potential Exploitation:**
+    - If attackers can successfully determine which hosts are alive, they may focus their efforts on exploiting vulnerabilities in those systems.
+Defending against these sweeps helps minimize the risk of targeted attacks.
+4. **Prevent Network Mapping:**
+    - ICMP and TCP/UDP sweeps are often used to map network topologies.
+By limiting the response to these sweeps, organizations make it more challenging for attackers to create an accurate map of the network structure.